The Service Recovery Paradox

 When your frontline has the authority to make decisions on the spot, it will lead to more satisfying resolutions.

-The loyalty department representative I spoke with had the power to offer a solution that not only solved my immediate problem but exceeded my expectations.
+The loyalty department representative they spoke with had the power to offer a solution that not only solved their immediate problem but exceeded their expectations.

 7. Failure Frequency